-On motion by Trustee Grillo, duly seconded by Trustee Baxley and unanimously carried, said appointments were approved.
+On motion by Trustee Oppenheimer, duly seconded by Trustee Sepe and unanimously carried, said appointments were approved.

-Mayor Murray appointed Jack Matthews to serve as Counsel to the Zoning Board of Appeals to serve at the pleasure of the Mayor.
+Mayor Murray appointed Jack Matthews to serve as Counsel to the Zoning Board of Appeals to serve at the pleasure of the Mayor and Board of Trustees commencing July 7, 2016.